 Are you eligible for a free NHS flu vaccination?

 You may be entitled to a free NHS flu vaccination from your GP or local pharmacist.
 Find out if you are eligible today.

 There is no 'quick fix' for a cough due to a viral infection.
 You need to be patient until the cough goes.
 A main aim of treatment is to ease symptoms whilst your immune system clears the infection.
 The most useful treatments are:

-- Having lots to drink if you have a fever, to prevent mild lack of fluid in the body (dehydration).
+- Having lots to drink if you have a fever, to prevent lack of fluid in the body (dehydration).